-To reduce the possible contamination in the laboratory that could occur: (i) between the analyst and the samples (ii) from one sample to another, or (iii) from extraneous sources of DNA within the laboratory.
+To reduce the possible contamination in the laboratory that could occur: () between the analyst and the samples (ii) from one sample to another, or (iii) from the samples sources of DNA within the laboratory.

-- 1. Lab coat, gloves, and mask, eye protection, and on face shield, must always be worn while in the exam and pre-amplification room.
+- Lab coat, gloves, and mask, eye protection, and/or as shield, must always be 1. worn while in the exam and pre-amplification room.
 Lab coat, gloves, eye protection must be worn in the post amplification area.
-All gowning must be done in the vestibules of exam, pre-amp or post amp rooms. - 2.
-Lab coats can be reused for a period of one week.
+All gowning must be done in the vestibules of exam, pre-amp or post amp rooms. - Lab coats can be reused for a period of one week.
 Afterwards, they should be thrown out.
-Masks/face spields can also be reused for a period of one week.
-Goggles can be exposed to V light in the Stratalinker to extend their time of use. - 3.
-When working in the exam or pre-amplification laboratory, gloves must be rinsed in 10% bleach before each procedure and in-between the handling of separate samples. - 4.
-Pipettes must be wiped down with 10% bleach before each procedure, and between the pipetting of separate samples. - 5.
-All hoods must be wiped down with 10% bleach before and after each procedure, followed by 70% Ethyl Alcohol rinse, and UV light, if available, should be applied for 39 minutes before and following each procedure. - 6.
-All racks tube-openers and any other plastic implements (but not the pipettes) must be exposed to UV light in the Stratalinker for a minimum of 30 minutes before they can be used for amplification or extraction. - 7 Any 96-well tube racks taken from the pre-amp room to the post-amp room must be placed into the post-amp bleach bath, rinsed, and dried prior to being returned to the pre-amp room. - 8.
-All 1.5ml and 0.2ml tubes can be kept in plastic Nalgene boxes or comparable containers, and should only be removed with bleached and dried gloves while fully gowned.
+Masks/face shelds can also be reused for a period of one week.
+2. Goggles can be exposed to UV light in the Stratalinker to extend their time of use. - When working in the com or pre-amplification laboratory, gloves must be rinsed 3. in 10% bleach before each procedure and in-between the handling of separate samples. - Pipettes must be wiped town with 10% bleach before each procedure, and 4. between the pipetting of separate samples. - 5.
+All hoods must be wiped down with 10% bleach before and after each procedure, followed by 27 (6) Ethyl Alcohol rinse, and UV light, if available, should be applied for 30 millutes before and following each procedure. - 6.
+All racks, ube-openers and any other plastic implements (but not the pipettes) must be exposed to UV light in the Stratalinker for a minimum of 30 minutes befor Grey can be used for amplification or extraction. - Any well tube racks taken from the pre-amp room to the post-amp room must 7 replaced into the post-amp bleach bath, rinsed, and dried prior to being returned to the pre-amp room. - All 1.5ml and 0.2ml tubes can be kept in plastic Nalgene boxes or comparable containers, and should only be removed with bleached and dried gloves while fully gowned.
 Prior to placement of tubes into these containers, the tubes used for, washing, extraction and amplification must be exposed to UV light in the Stratalinker for 30 minutes.

 MITOCHONDRIAL DNA GUIDELINES

 DATE EFFECTIVE APPROVED BY PAGE

-04-01-2014 MITOCHONDRIAL DNA TECHNICAL LEADER 5 OF 121
+04-01-2014 MITOCHONDRIAL DNA TECHNICAL LEADER 5 OF 103